 Some balance-transfer cards offer additional incentives

 Some credit cards offer additional incentives that can help you manage your balance.
-For example, the *Chase Slate Edge℠ has a 0 percent APR for 12 months on both purchases and balance transfers (14.99 – 23.74% variable APR thereafter).
+For example, the Chase Slate Edge℠ has a 0 percent intro APR for 18 months on both purchases and balance transfers (15.74 percent to 24.49 percent variable APR thereafter).
 The Slate Edge card also gives a 2 percent APR reduction if you spend $1,000 by your next account anniversary and make on-time payments.
-On-time payments with the Slate Edge can also get you an automatic, one-time review for a higher credit limit when you pay on time, and spend $500 in your first six months.
+On-time payments with the Slate Edge can also get you an automatic, one-time review for a higher credit limit when you pay on time and spend $500 in your first six months.

 How carrying a balance affects your credit

-You may have heard that carrying a balance is a good way to build credit.
+You may have heard carrying a balance is a good way to build credit.
 This is just a myth.
 Credit card companies report the balance that appears on your statement to the credit bureaus.
-Whether you go on to pay the entire amount or carry some over to the following month doesn’t change the number reported for that month, and the FICO score doesn’t consider whether you’re carrying a balance.
+Whether you go on to pay the entire amount or carry some over to the following month, it doesn’t change the number reported for that month.
+Plus, a FICO score doesn’t consider whether you’re carrying a balance.

-So carrying a balance doesn’t help your credit, and it can actually bring your score down.
-That’s because leaving a balance on your card increases your credit utilization ratio, which is the amount you owe on revolving accounts, like credit cards, compared to your credit limit.
+So, carrying a balance doesn’t help your credit, and it can actually bring your score down.
+That’s because leaving a balance on your card increases your credit utilization ratio, which is the amount you owe on revolving accounts (like credit cards) compared to your credit limit.
 A good rule of thumb is to borrow at most 30 percent of your limit because a higher ratio can hurt your score.
-(This is why canceling a credit card might lower your credit score.)

 In addition to pushing up your credit utilization ratio, carrying any balance that isn’t covered by a promotional 0 percent APR leads to interest charges that mean you ultimately pay more for the things you buy.
 Allowing interest to pile up could make it harder to keep up with your payments and might increase the chance that you aren’t able to make your minimum payment on time.
 And missing a payment or paying late can bring down your credit score.